 Some held their breath.

-Others simply smiled – with that kind of goosebumps that doesn't need to be explained.
+Others simply smiled – with that kind of goosebumps that defies explanation.

 A golden dream